Goals of the Program

 Written evaluations shall be communicated to the graduate student at least once a year, and a copy of such evaluations shall be placed in the graduate student’s file.
 A student whose performance does not meet the standards of quality will not be permitted to continue to enroll in the degree program, and appropriate action will be taken by the Department of Educational Administration.

-The academic advisor and academic unit are jointly responsible for evaluating the student's competency (as indicated by, e.g., grades in core and other courses, portfolio development and development of professional skills) and rate of progress (as indicated by, e.g., the number of courses for which grades have been assigned or deferred).
-Download your Progress to Degree form.
+The academic advisor and academic unit are jointly responsible for evaluating the student’s competency (as indicated by, e.g., grades in core and other courses, portfolio development, and development of professional skills) and rate of progress (as indicated by, e.g., the number of courses for which grades have been assigned or deferred).
+Download the Progress to Degree.

 Students whose cumulative grade-point average falls below a 3.0 will be placed on academic probation the following semester.
-Students work with their academic advisor to be restored to good standing.
+The student will work with her/his academic advisor to be restored to good standing.
 Students on academic probation should regularly meet with the academic advisor.
 Students shall have the right to appeal in accordance with the GSSR guidelines.

 Exit Survey (effective May 9, 2011)